Good news! Another stimulus rebate payment is coming! And the question on everyone’s mind is, “When will I get my second stimulus check?”

 - You are not eligible for a stimulus payment due to income too high in 2019

 3. Your payment amount is wrong or part is missing?
-You will be able to request a rebate as a refund on your 2020 tax return for both the first and second stimulus.
+You can request a rebate as a refund on your 2020 tax return for both the first and second stimulus.
+So it’s a good idea to file your 2020 tax return as soon as possible.

 Check the IRS FAQ for more issues!